Annuity Payout Calculator

 Sequence of Returns Risk

-One of the biggest risks in retirement is a market crash early in retirement.
-Even if the average return is the same, a bad sequence (crash first, then recovery) is far worse than a good sequence (recovery first, then crash).
-This is why many retirees hold 1–2 years of expenses in cash as a buffer.
+One of the biggest risks in retirement is a market crash in the first few years of it.
+Even when the average return over the whole period is identical, a bad sequence (crash first, recovery later) is far worse than a good one, because the early withdrawals sell down a shrunken portfolio and those shares are never there for the recovery.
+This is why many retirees hold one to two years of expenses in cash as a buffer.

 Fixed vs. Variable Annuities